-In any event, if you are determined to start your company despite the economic conditions, there are a number of steps to take to give yourself the best possible chance at success.
+In any event, if you are determined to start your company regardless of present or future economic conditions, here are a number of steps to take to give yourself the best possible chance at success.

 Start-up companies will almost never be deemed creditworthy.
 The most common scenario is that the new business owner will be forced to obtain credit under his or her own name.
-Go to the Web site www.experian.com or call them at (800) 301-7195.
-Get a copy of your credit report, and find out what your credit score is.
-Get the negative information resolved on your report as quickly as possible.
+Get a copy of your credit report to find out your credit score.
+Resolve any negative information on your report as quickly as possible.
 This may involve writing letters to old creditors, or in some cases it may involve paying off some old debts.

-Make yourself an attractive borrower.
 Should you take a home equity loan for start-up capital for your business?
-That is a very difficult question.
-In some instances, the rate for this loan is significantly lower than any other rate that the borrower may be able to obtain.
+That is a difficult question.
+In some instances, the rate for this loan is much lower than any other rate the borrower may be able to obtain.
 But potential pressure from your spouse may make it more attractive to get financed another way.

 Figure on a minimum of six months before you could possibly take any money from your business.
 If you need money sooner, consider becoming an owner-operator for a reputable company.
 If your credit score is so poor that you will clearly be a D-rated borrower, you probably would be wise to delay going into business.
 Save some money.
 Get your financial life in order.
 There is nothing wrong with letting common sense defer your dream.

 It is a difficult but necessary task.
 Every entrepreneur needs a clear plan for success.
 A business plan has many uses.
 The most important one is a roadmap for you and any potential lenders to follow.
 If you have never written a business plan before, then you should either get a business consultant to help you or search your local library or bookstore.
-The book “Turn Your Passion Into Profits: How to Start the Small Business of Your Dreams” by Jane Allon gives an excellent step-by-step method on writing a business plan.
-If you want to create a business plan with the help of some great software, consider purchasing Business Plan Pro 2002 by Palo Alto Software for approximately $100.
-LCT included a sample business plan for a small limousine service in the November 1999 issue.
 Remember, in a down economy your margin for error has been reduced.
 You must make good decisions from the outset.

 Your business plan will force you to do some serious market research.
 Learn as much as you can about the business and about how to deliver quality service.
 If you learn to do things the right way, you will put yourself in a position to compete for customers.
-Buy a set of professional chauffeur videotapes and testing materials from LCT at (310) 533-2400.
-Get a copy of the current LCT Fact Book, go to the back and find the Editorial Index.
-There is a list of articles on every industry topic you can imagine.
-Get the reprints and do your homework.
+Get a copy of the current LCT Fact Book, which has the latest stats and facts about the industry and every possible vendor who could provide the products and services outlined in your business plan.

 Research the type of vehicles in your immediate area and the basic price structure of your competitors.
 Develop an idea of what your market niche will be.
 Set your prices in the middle of the market.
 Often, start-up limousine companies are started by a man or woman with a traditional 9-to-5 job.
-Being available at nights and on weekends dictates that you will be a special-occasion type company.
+Being available at nights and on weekends dictates you will be a 24/7 operation available for airport runs and special evening occasions.
 Write your business plan accordingly.